degun/great/blog/first-blog-post.md

 What you need to know before installing skylights in your home.

-1. What features do you want on your skylight?
+1.What features do you want on your skylight?

 Not all skylights are the same!
 Before installing your skylights, you ought to know what features you would like your skylights to possess .